Gorlevichd/schoice/README.md

 # schoice

+## About this Project

 Small Python project for Social Choice calculations

-Consists of one big class:

 For now, the package works only with tasks that are formulated as follows: